SummerOfBitcoin/code-challenge-2024-slanesuke/solution.md

 -	If the transaction passes all the checks, add it to the valid_txs vector.
 -	Finally, return the valid_txs vector containing all the valid transactions.

-Another key component is the verify_signature() function.
-This function is called in my p2pkh_script_validation() when the script gets to the OP_CHECKSIG match arm.
-The function is used to verify the signature of both p2pkh and p2wpkh transactions.
-It takes three parameters: the signature, the public key, and the serialized transaction.
-The function first removes the sighash type from the der encoded signature.
-It then creates a new instance of the secp256k1.
-The function proceeds to hash the serialized transaction using the double_sha256() function and creates a Message from the hash.
-It then creates a PublicKey from the provided public key bytes and a Signature from the provided der encoded signature (in bytes).
-Finally, it verifies the signature against the message and the public key using the verify_ecdsa method of the Secp256k1 crate.
-If the signature is valid, it returns true, otherwise it returns false!
+Another vital function within the validation framework is **verify_signature**, which is invoked during the **p2pkh_script_validation** and **p2wpkh_script_validation**and when the script reaches the OP_CHECKSIG operation.
+This function is essential for verifying the authenticity of signatures for both transaction types.
+It accepts three parameters: the signature, the public key, and the serialized transaction.
+The process begins by stripping the sighash type from the DER-encoded signature.
+The function then instantiates a new secp256k1 context for cryptographic operations.
+Using the **double_sha256** function, it hashes the serialized transaction to create a Message object from this hash.
+It also constructs a PublicKey from the provided bytes and a Signature from the DER-encoded bytes of the signature.
+The core of the function is its ability to verify the signature against the Message and PublicKey using the verify_ecdsa method from the Secp256k1 crate.
+If the verification confirms the signature's validity, the function returns true; otherwise, it returns false.
 ##### Pseudo code:
 -	Remove the sighash type from the signature.
 -	Create a new instance of the secp256k1.